lbriais/database_introspection/README.md

 #### Classes and modules generated

 * `DynamicModel` is the module that contains methods to introspect the database.
-* `DynamicModel::ManagedDomain` contains some methods to manipulates the domains introspected.
+* `DynamicModel::ManagedDomain` contains some methods to manipulate the domains introspected.
 * Then for example in the first example, `DynamicModel::ManagedDomains::UserDefined` is a module created dynamically from the domain name (ie tables prefix).
-It contains itself some methods to easily manipulate the tables or generated classes.
+It contains itself some methods to easily manipulate the tables or generated classes of this particular domain.
 * The `DynamicModel::ManagedDomains::UserDefined::Tablex` classes are descendants of ActiveRecord::Base that you will use in your application.

 Of course if you provide another domain name (ie tables prefix) the corresponding modules and classes will be created accordingly.
 Running: